St. Paul woman looks to launch the only Black-owned bookstore in Minnesota

 “It just absolutely took off, and I wasn’t expecting it.
 But at the same time, it’s such an amazing community of people around to me and it just felt really great to be supported in that way,” Sims said.

-Crowdfunding for the store is set to launch July 10, and Sims says she hopes that online sales will follow shortly afterward on Bookshop.org, an online store that intentionally supports local bookstores.
+Crowdfunding for the store was set to launch July 10, and Sims says she hopes that online sales will follow shortly afterward on Bookshop.org, an online store that intentionally supports local bookstores.

-"I'm trying to be really intentional about the timeline for this because with all the excitement it's very easy to just rush everything, and my plan for this bookstore is really to make sure that like it's sustainable and that it can stay in the Twin Cities longer than previous Black-owned bookstores have," Sims said.
+“I’m trying to be really intentional about the timeline for this because with all the excitement it’s very easy to just rush everything, and my plan for this bookstore is really to make sure that it’s sustainable and that it can stay in the Twin Cities longer than previous Black-owned bookstores,” Sims said.

 Sims briefly had a partner in Black Garnet Books, Muna Abdulahi, who is no longer involved in the endeavor.
 She wished Abdulahi well in a post on the store’s website on July 8.